 - Ordering: Move each layer forwards or backwards to arrange layers relative to each other.

-Kapwing dynamically resizes each picture to fit within the bounding box, but you can lock the aspect ratio by clicking "Lock" in the options menu.
+Kapwing dynamically resizes each picture to fit within the bounding box, but you can lock the aspect ratio by clicking "Lock Ratio" in the options menu.
 Creators can always crop a picture layer, if they want to cut out a part of it, or add rounded corners.

 After the pictures look good next to each other, consider if you want to add any other visual elements to your picture collage.
 Kapwing allows you to put stickers, watermarks, lines, and text on top of the photo arrangment.
 Your design can be crazy, with overlapping layers and lots of visual elements, or structured as a clean grid.